Rabbi01521/doctors-portal-client/README.md

 - if user enter wrong email and password then it show error message.

-- Once logged in, the user name, logout button should appear on the header which will log out the user once clicked.
+- Once logged in, logout button should appear on the header which will log out the user once clicked.

-- On the my orders page, the logged in user will see only his/her orders.
-If the user wants, he/she should be able to cancel/delete any order.
-Ask a confirmation message before deleting or canceling an item.

-- on the Add A New Service, the user will be able to add a brand new service.
-After adding that service, this service will appear on the home page.

 - .env file to hide db user and password and also use .gitignore file